Noah Curtis (Canadian football): College career

 Curtis first played college football for the Florida International Panthers from 2017 to 2020.
 He played in 41 games for the Panthers where he had 106 tackles, seven tackles for loss, and three sacks.
 After going unselected in the 2021 NFL draft, Curtis spent 2021 out of football and instead worked full time.
-Although he had exhausted his NCAA eligibility, he was able to attend an NAIA institution where he enrolled at Keiser University and played for the Seahawks.
+Although he had exhausted his NCAA eligibility, he was able to attend an NAIA institution where he enrolled at Keiser University and played for the Keiser Seahawks football team.
 He played in 14 games in 2022 where he had 37 tackles, 4.5 tackles for loss, and 1.5 sacks.

 Professional career

 Curtis was added to the 2023 CFL draft after he received his Canadian citizenship in April 2023 since his mother is from Port Dover.
 He was then drafted in the fourth round, 28th overall, by the Edmonton Elks and signed with the team on May 8, 2023.

 Following training camp in 2023, he made the team's active roster and made his professional debut on June 11, 2023, against the Saskatchewan Roughriders where he had one defensive tackle.
 He played in all 18 regular season games in his rookie year where he had 23 defensive tackles and two sacks.

 In 2024, Curtis played in 17 regular season games where he recorded 21 defensive tackles and six sacks.